 We recognize revenue when all of the following criteria are met: we have a contract with a customer that creates enforceable rights and obligations; promised products or services are identified; the transaction price, or the amount we expect to receive, is determinable and we have transferred control of the promised products or services to the customer.
-We consider transfer of control evidenced upon the passage of title and risks and rewards of ownership to the customer.
+We consider transfer of control evidenced upon the passage of title and risks and rewards of ownership to the customer, which is typically at a point in time, except for our extended warranty agreements.
 We allocate the transaction price using the relative standalone selling price method.
 Customer sale prices for our MRI compatible IV infusion pump systems and related disposables and services are contractually fixed over the GPO contract term.
 We recognize a receivable at the point in time we have an unconditional right to payment.
 Payment terms are typically within 45 days after transferring control to U.S. customers.
 Most international distributors are required to pay a portion of the transaction price in advance and the remaining amount within 30 days of receiving the related products.
-Due to the short-term nature of these payment terms, we have elected to use the practical expedient that allows us to ignore the possible existence of a significant financing component within the contract.
+Accordingly, we have elected to use the practical expedient that allows us to ignore the possible existence of a significant financing component within the contract.